 Deadline April 15th.

 The course is limited to 12 students.
 The course is arranged by the National research School in Biosystematics, ForBio.
 Priority will be given to members of ForBio.

 Recommended previous knowledge

 Pre-course exercises on command line, regex and UNIX will be offered.

-The examination will consist of two written reports on provided case studies.
-The reports will need to be submitted within two weeks after each week of the workshop (report 1 for week 1, and report 2 for week 2).
-The reports must be approved to pass the course and receive a grade and credit.
+The examination will consist of a written report on a provided case study.
+The report will need to be submitted within two weeks after the workshop.
+The report must be approved to pass the course and receive a grade and credit.

 Language of examination

 The examination text is given in English, and you submit your response in English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.